Chase’s new application rules for the Sapphire Reserve aren’t working

 What we can say is:

-• If you’ve ever had the Sapphire Reserve, it’s very, very unlikely that you’re going to qualify for the current welcome offer.
+• If you’ve ever received a Sapphire Reserve welcome bonus, it’s very unlikely that you’re going to qualify for the current welcome offer (although there are some positive datapoints).
+You CAN get a Sapphire Reserve without the offer.

 • If you currently hold the Sapphire Preferred, the best practice would be to downgrade it to a Freedom Flex or Freedom Unlimited before applying for the Sapphire Reserve.

-• None of these eligibility restrictions (outside of 5/24 status) apply to the Sapphire for Business.
+• None of these eligibility restrictions (outside of 5/24 status) apply to the Sapphire Reserve for Business.

 It’s disappointing that Chase hasn’t provided clearer guidance around eligibility and application qualifications, especially since many folks seem to be experiencing issues that are the exact opposite of what the bank seemed to say beforehand.
 Hopefully, both execution and communication improve quickly.